-Unless otherwise noted, courses in this program may be applied to a Master of Science Degree in either Electrical and Computer Engineering programs.
-While approval of the

-Graduate Program Director is required to enroll in a graduate course, admission to the Graduate Program is not required to participate in a Concentration area.
+Unless otherwise noted, courses in this program may be applied to a Master of Science Degree in either the Electrical Engineering or the Computer Engineering program.
+While approval of the Graduate Program Director is required to enroll in a graduate course, admission to the Graduate Program is not required to participate in a Concentration area.
 It is expected, however, that individuals desiring to take graduate-level courses in a Concentration Program will have a baccalaureate degree in either an engineering field, a science or applied science field, or mathematics, and will meet the prerequisite requirements of the courses they wish to take in that Concentration.
-Specific information regarding Graduate Electrical and Computer Engineering Concentration is available on the Electrical and Computer Engineering website (https://manhattan.edu/academics/schools-and-departments/school-of-engineering/.electrical-computer-dept/graduate/).